wsmelton/blog/content/about.md

 draft: false
 ---

-I am located in the Southeast US, and grew up in the country cutting wood in the winter and baling hay in the summer.
+Located in the Southeast US, I grew up in the country playing with tractors and farm equipment.
 My college career started out wanting to go into Wildlife Science, but biology proved to be my weakness.
 I ended up switching to a degree in information systems and made it out of college.

 I have worked in various operation support roles in my career.
 Which while some may look at my resume and say I was jumping between jobs, there is more to the story.
 I worked as contractor with the military for a good portion of my career, so as the contract went to another company I followed along.
 One advantage that has given me over my career is I have been involved in the whole development process (*maybe not at the same company*) and seen it from various sides of the table.